Eagles fly past Patriots to capture first Super Bowl title | The Japan Times

-MINNEAPOLIS – The Philadelphia Eagles’ flight from last to first ended up with a Lombardi Trophy.
+“We’ve played this game since we were little kids, we dreamed about this moment,” Super Bowl LII MVP Foles said.
+“There’s plenty of kids watching this game right now dreaming about this moment and someday will be here.”

-In a record-setting shootout between Nick Foles and Tom Brady of the favored New England Patriots, the backup quarterback led a pressure-packed 75-yard drive to the winning touchdown, 11 yards to Zach Ertz with 2:21 to go Sunday night.
-Then a defense that had been shredded throughout the second half made two final stands to secure a 41-33 victory.
+In a record-setting shootout between backup QB Foles and five-time champ Brady of the favored Patriots, Foles led a pressure-packed 75-yard drive to the winning touchdown, 11 yards to Ertz with 2:21 to go .

 The underdog Eagles (16-3), even injured starting quarterback Carson Wentz, came bolting off the sideline in ecstasy while Brady sat on the ground, disconsolate.

-It was the first Super Bowl title for Philadelphia (16-3), which went from 7-9 last season to the franchise’s first NFL title since 1960.
+It was the first Super Bowl title for Philadelphia (16-3), which went from 7-9 last season.

 “If there’s a word (it’s) called everything,” Eagles owner Jeffrey Lurie said.
 “That’s what it means to Eagles fans everywhere.
 And for Eagles fans everywhere, this is for them.”